medined/perl-5-by-example/perl_5_by_example/statements.md

       bugs have been found and the need for debugging is over, you can remove the statement block quickly and easily because all the code is in one spot.<BR></TD></TR></TBODY></TABLE>

-<H2><A name="Statement Types">Statement Types</A></H2>Just as there were several
+## Statement Types

-types of expressions, there are also several types of statements.
+Just as there were several types of expressions, there are also several types of statements.
 Table 6.5 lists seven different types of statements.
 <P>
 <TABLE cellPadding=10 border=1>